SAP/fundamental/docs/pages/components/form.md

 <br/>

-## Inputs state
+## Input States
-Input can reflect if the data entered is valid or not, for that, the state can be set:
+The state of the input field can reflect validity of the data entered, whether the input data is editable or disabled.
-* **Normal**: No validation  state is displayed.
+* **Normal**: The field is editable but no validation has occurred
-* **Valid**: Used mostly when the data have a specific format, like an email address for example.
+* **Valid**: The data format entered has been validated and it's correct, such as an email address.
-* **Invalid**: The data entered is not valid and the input have to be corrected.
+* **Invalid**: The data entered is not valid and must be corrected.
-* **Warning**: Less severe than invalid.
-Used to signal the user the date entered is formatted correctly but there are still some minor issues.
+* **Warning**: The data entered is formatted correctly but there are other issues are problematic but will not stop the user from moving forward.
-* **Disabled**: Used to prevent the user to enter any data.
-Usually this state is set depending on other data entered.
+* **Disabled**: This indicates the field is not editable.
+A common use case is that this field is dependent on a previous entry or selection within the form.
-* **Read Only**: Used to display static information in the context of a Form.
+* **Read Only**: Used to display static information in the context of a form.

-Along with **Invalid** and **Warning**, messages can be displayed to help the user to correct the errors.
+Along with Invalid and Warning, error messages should be displayed below the field so the user can correct the error and move forward.

 {% capture inputs %}
 <div class="fd-form__item">